afgodwin/ENGRI1120-Fall-2024/_sources/chapter-3-dir/flux-balance-analysis.md

 [The development of the simplex algorithm](https://en.wikipedia.org/wiki/Simplex_algorithm), an efficient approach for solving linear programs, has led to LPs being used to solve problems in many engineering applications and other diverse industries such as banking, education, forestry, energy, and logistics.
 ````

-### Cannonical linear program
+### Canonical linear program
 Linear programs maximize (or minimize) a _linear_ objective function $\mathcal{O}$ subject to _linear_ constraints and bounds on the variables we are searching over.

 Suppose we need to estimate some $M$-dimensional vector $\mathbf{x}$, e.g., the best possible allocation of some scarce resource such as cars to people in a ride-sharing application.
-Further, suppose that our problem can be represented as a system of linear equations.
+Further, our problem can be represented as a system of linear equations.
 Then, we can estimate the _optimal_ value for the variables $\mathbf{x}$ by solving the linear program (canonical form):

 $$
 \begin{eqnarray}